Menu

 Why is it reported? #

 A use import introduces a name that is already taken by another declaration in the same namespace scope.
-In the example, the use statement imports SomeOtherNamespace\Foo as Foo, but there is also a class named Foo declared in the same namespace.
+In the example, the class Foo is declared in the App namespace, and then a use statement tries to import SomeOtherNamespace\Foo as Foo.
 This creates a naming conflict that PHP cannot resolve.

 This is a PHP compile-time error – having two definitions for the same name in the same scope is not allowed.